 If the price isn’t an issue for you though, ATV riding would be fun to explore Koh Chang.
 Monster Adventure is an ATV tour company on the island and they offer Koh Chang Tours through forest trails, a rubber plantation jungle, and lead you to a local waterfall.

 A 60-minute ATV ride will cost you a minimum of 2500 baht, or about US $73.

 Trek through the Jungle

-Koh Chang has such a lush tropical jungle it would be a shame to not experience it for at least a day.
+If you looked at a map of Koh Chang Island, you see that the majority of it is covered in jungle.
+Koh Chang, Thailand has such a beautiful, lush tropical jungle it would be a shame to not experience it for at least a day.
 Trekking is a popular activity on the island for this reason and there are a lot of options for tours.

 We hiked up two large hills and we were rewarded with stunning views of the island.